What is an AW Golf Club? (Approach Wedge Explained)

 Chip Shot

-On chip shots around the green, especially when the distance is very short to the pin, the approach wedge and the degrees of loft on the face help reduce high trajectory shot height while still helping stop shots incredibly quick.
+On chip shots around the green, especially when the distance is very short to the pin, the approach wedge and the degrees of loft on the face help reduce high trajectory shot height while still helping stop shots incredibly quickly.

 Approach wedges from popular brands, such as TaylorMade and Cleveland, utilize razor-sharp grooves that grip the ball and generate staggering spin, even on shots without the high trajectory that gap wedges are known to create.